SulRash/huggingface-text-data-analyzer/README.md

 A comprehensive tool for analyzing text datasets from HuggingFace's datasets library.
 This tool provides both basic text statistics and advanced NLP analysis capabilities with optimized performance for large datasets.

-## Features
+## Analysis Types

+The tool supports two types of analysis that can be run independently or together:

-### Basic Analysis
+### Basic Analysis (Default)
 - Average text length per field
 - Word distribution analysis
 - Junk text detection (HTML tags, special characters)
-- Tokenizer-based analysis (optional)
+- Tokenizer-based analysis (when tokenizer is specified)
 - Token length statistics with batch processing
-- Word distribution visualization
-- Chat template support for conversational data
-- Field-specific analysis

 ### Advanced Analysis (Optional)
 - Part-of-Speech (POS) tagging
 - Named Entity Recognition (NER)
 - Language detection using XLM-RoBERTa
 - Sentiment analysis using distilbert-sst-2-english

+You can control which analyses to run using these flags:
+- `--skip-basic`: Skip basic analysis (must be used with `--advanced`)
+- `--advanced`: Enable advanced analysis
+- `--use-pos`: Enable POS tagging
+- `--use-ner`: Enable NER
+- `--use-lang`: Enable language detection
+- `--use-sentiment`: Enable sentiment analysis

 ## Installation